Areas of Interest

 Trauma: Theory, Assessment, & Intervention; Feminist Therapy; Supervision; Practice Management

 Schultz, M.S.
 (2019, August).
 Teaching self-advocacy in the therapy room: Patriarchal spaces, feminist voices [Roundtable discussion].
-American Psychological Association Convention, Washington, DC, United States.
+American Psychological Association Convention, Chicago, United States.

 Schultz, M.S.
 (2019, March).
 Maintaining a feminist identity in the face of threatening systems.
 In M.S.
 Schultz (Chair) The many footsteps that created a path: A feminist journey of application within the clinical realm [Symposium].
 Association for Women in Psychology Conference, Newport, Rhode Island, United States.